 The message that needs to be delivered to your audience in this phase of the funnel should be about solving a problem or answering a question they might research.
 They’re reading your content for a reason.
 That problem may or may not be directly solvable by your product, but it should be something that your target audience cares about.

-These prospects feel pain of some kind, but don’t know of a solution.
-They have identified an issue/challenge with their existing process, and are actively looking for information to help them fix it.
+The pain aware phase happens when the potential customer realizes there is a problem that needs to be fixed.
+They’ve identified an issue/challenge with their existing process, and are actively looking for information to help them fix it.

-The difference between the pain aware stage and the unaware stage is that the problem you are looking to solve for your reader directly ties into your product.
+(The difference between the pain aware stage and the unaware stage is that the problem you are looking to solve for your reader directly ties into your product.)

 To identify if your previously written content fits the pain aware stage, ask yourself the following: